krateoplatformops/krateo-lab/krateo-composable-finops/step7_1/text.md

   interval: # data granularity
 ```

-The following custom resources enable the scraping of the CPU metrics for Virtual Machines on Azure.
+The following custom resources enable the exporting and scraping of the CPU metrics for the CPU usage of Virtual Machines on Azure.
 Let's apply them to the cluster:
 ```plain
 echo "apiVersion: finops.krateo.io/v1
 kind: ProviderConfig